 I’m all for easy DIY projects that don’t take a lot of time.
 Yet they look impressive!
 And this is one of those crafts.

 This Valentine’s Day tree is the perfect tabletop decoration.
 Or a great gift for a friend or family member that doesn’t scream romance or have candy!
+This DIY Dollar Tree Valentines Candle is also a great candy-free gift.

 You can make this same type of tree with different colors for other holidays.
 For instance, use red, green or holiday patterns for Christmas.
 Oranges and browns would be pretty for Fall.

 The majority of these supplies can be bought at a dollar store.
 You might even have some of the items on hand already.
+While you’re at the Dollar Tree, get the supplies to make this cute farmhouse Valentine’s Day wreath!

 Making decorative trees for the holidays is something I love to do.
 This tea bag Christmas tree is another one of my favorite projects that looks expensive, but is not.